 As for the origin of this construct, it may come from the North American practice to use generic product names combined with specific adjectives.
 For instance, people say “cheddar cheese,” or “tuna fish,” when really ‘cheddar’ or ‘tuna’ can’t be anything other than ‘cheese’ and ‘fish’ respectively.

 Interestingly, however, ‘gelato ice cream’ is technically correct since gelato is not exactly Italian for ice cream: it’s a particular kind of ice cream (denser, less sweet, and less fat.)
-Because of this, it may be justifiable to use ‘gelato ice cream’ as a marketing strategy to indicate a specialty product (to be sold at a higher price.)
+Because of this, it may be justifiable to use ‘gelato ice cream’ as a marketing strategy to indicate a specialty product (likely to be sold at a higher price.)